UWPCE-PythonCert/ProgrammingInPython/source/exercises/exceptions/except_exercise.rst

 You will find that it crashes with an exception.

-Your job is to write the proper exception handler in the except_exercise.py code, so that the code can run.
+Your job is to write the proper exception handler in the ``except_exercise.py`` file, so that the code can run.

 It will then crash again.